 c) the set of TNL associations that are not permitted for the initial N2 message but which the AMF can use for subsequent UE related N2 signalling.
 The AMF may leave this set empty;

 d) weight factor of the AMF within the AMF set; and

 e) (optional) weight factor of the TNL association within the AMF.

+f) (optional) for each GUAMI(s) configured on that AMF the corresponding backup AMF name.